why JavaScript¶

 we create two visible elements: a

-<div>label, and this time a<canvas>graphic areaclicking in the canvas causes it to randomize itself
+<div>label, and a<canvas>graphic areaclicking in the canvas causes it to randomize itself

 ex3 - takeaways (1)¶